Mental Capacity and Young People

 Five Core Principles of the Mental Capacity Act

 Every person has the right to make their own decisions if they have the mental capacity to do so.
-It must be assumed that a person has the capacity to make decisions, unless it can be established that the person doesn’t have capacity.
+It must be assumed that a person has the ability to make decisions, unless it can be established that the person is unable to.

 For example, if a young person decides that they’d like to live at home rather than at a supported living placement, it must be assumed that they have mental capacity to make that decision and steps must be taken to facilitate this.